Book – The Millionaire Next Door (Summary)

 IV) Seven Common Denominators of Millionaire –

-There are 7 common denominators authors found amongst 1st generation millionaire, who made it own their own earnings, which are being discussed in details in The Millionaire next door.
+There are 7 common denominators authors found amongst 1st generation millionaires, who made it own their earnings, which are being discussed in detail in the book.

 1. They live well below their means.

 2. They allocate their time, energy, and money efficiently, in ways conducive to building wealth.

 3. They believe that financial independence is more important than displaying high social status.

 4. Their parents did not provide economic outpatient care.

 6. They are proficient in targeting market opportunities.

 I have also created a video of a few quotes from the book – Hope you like it.
 Please do subscribe to my YouTube channel – Myread4change